checkdigits/delphitranslate/README.md

 # delphitranslate
-Educational example of using WebStencils and AI to emulate popular public web-based translation toos
+Educational example of using WebStencils and AI to emulate popular public web-based translation tools